thomasrawiel/vhs-col/Documentation/Configuration/CTypes.rst

 ..  _ctypes:

 ============
-Registering Content Element Types (cTypes)
+Register content elements
 ============

-EXT:vhs_col provides an "api" function to easily register new content element types (cTypes), register them in the new element wizard, add a flexform, add columnsOverrides etc.
+This extension provides an "api" function to easily register new content element types (cTypes), register them in the new element wizard, add a flexform, add columnsOverrides etc.

 Just call the function `\TRAW\VhsCol\Configuration\CTypes::registerCTypes()` in your extension's `Configuration/Overrides/tt_content.php` file